KapkapAC/TP2_Docker/README.md

 In order to work this application needs a reverse proxy to communicate with the Binance API.

-To access all the features you need to have a private key and a public key available by subscribing on Binance.
+To access all the features, you need to have a private key and a public key available by subscribing on Binance.

 Whitout keys you can't acces to User Data